 Peters had spent seven full and four partial seasons with the White Sox, winning 20 games once, making two All- Star teams, leading the league in ERA and winning the Rookie of the Year in 1963.

 The White Sox outbid 16 other teams and signed free agent pitcher Floyd Bannister to a five-year, $4.5 million deal.
-Bannister led the American League in strikeouts in 1981 with Seattle.
+Bannister had led the American League in strikeouts in 1981 with Seattle.
 In his five seasons with the Sox, Bannister won in double figures every year, with a high of 16 wins in both 1983 and 1987.
+The 1983 season saw him get off to a 3-9 start before completely turning it around to go 13-1 after July 12.

 Although the trade was a significant loss for the White Sox, in fairness to Williams none of the pitchers he gave up really asserted themselves over the ensuing seasons.
 Fogg perhaps came the closest to making an impact, going 62-69 with an ERA of more than 5.00 in nine big-league years.

-On the third anniversary of his ill-fated Todd Ritchie deal, White Sox GM Ken Williams made good in a continued remake of his contending club.
-He sent powerful but defensively-challenged outfielder Carlos Lee to Milwaukee as part of a four-player deal.
+On the third anniversary of his ill-fated Todd Ritchie deal, Ken Williams made good in a continued fine-tuning of his contending club: The White Sox GM sent powerful but defensively-challenged outfielder Carlos Lee to Milwaukee as part of a four-player deal after manager Ozzie Guillén lost patience with him and wanted to get away from the “home run or nothing” character the team had.

-The person coming back to replace him, Scott Podsednik, energized the lineup, stole over 40 bases for the White Sox twice, made the All-Star team and hit a dramatic, walk-off home run in Game 2 of the 2005 World Series to win it for the Sox, 7-6.
+The player coming back to replace him, Scott Podsednik, energized the lineup, stole more than 40 bases for the White Sox twice, made the All-Star team in 2005 and hit a dramatic, walk-off home run in Game 2 of the 2005 World Series to win it for the Sox, 7-6.